User Generated Content Examples, Tips, and Tactics for Social Media

 To get people talking about you organically, you might run a large user-generated content campaign.
 For example, years ago when Coca Cola ran the #ShareaCoke campaign they replaced their logo with people's names.

 As a result, people were sharing a Coke with their friends, family members, and coworkers when they found a bottle with the name of someone they knew.
 People were also taking pictures of the campaign and posted them on social media.
-It made for great word of mouth marketing but also gave Coca Cola plenty of UGC to choose from to reshare on their own channels.
+It made for great word of mouth marketing but also gave Coca Cola plenty of UGC to choose from to reshare on their own social media campaigns and channels.

 2. Create a hashtag for people to use